Written by Sneha Patwari, Corporate Secretary Lead

 1. Company Name (Name Clause) – The official registered name of the company.

-2. Registered Office Address - This is the registered office of the company.
-It must be within the jurisdiction where the company is registered and is where company records are kept.
-If you do not have one yet, in Singapore, you can get a registered address by applying under the Home Office Scheme to use your home address for business, renting an office, using a virtual office service, or engaging a Singapore company registration service provider.
+2. Registered Office Address – This is the registered office of the company.
+It must be within the jurisdiction where the company is registered, and is where the company records are kept.
+If you do not have one yet, you can get a registered address in Singapore by applying under the Home Office Scheme to use your home address for business, renting an office, using a virtual office service, or engaging a Singapore company registration service provider.

 4. Number of Company's Members – For companies limited by guarantee or unlimited companies, specify the number of members at incorporation.